chausner/UnoAI/README.md

 * Cards of the color(s) that are most common in the bot's hand are preferred over cards of other colors.
 * Cards are first ranked according to the logic of CardRankingBot.
   If multiple candidates have the same highest rank, they are further ranked according to the logic of DiversityBot.
+* If the next player has only one card left, different card ranking rules are applied that favor Draw Two, Wild Draw Four, Skip and Reverse.
 * Certain types of cards are only played after being drawn if the number of cards in the bot's hand is less than or equal to a certain limit.

 The default parameters when optimizing for win rate are: